 Badminton officials equipment is often different for minor tournaments.
 It usually gets determined by the regional club for smaller competitions.

-The badminton clothing regulations are less restrictive in county games.
+The badminton clothing rules and regulations are less restrictive in county games.
 Small clubs rarely have enough funds to donate uniformed shirts to match officials.

 Organisers of minor tournaments may not even hire standard line or service judges.
 This is due to the prize or sponsorship money often being too small.
 It may not cover the administrative cost of looking for volunteer officials.